DexterInd/script_tools/README.md

 ```
 curl -kL dexterindustries.com/update_tools | bash -s
 ```
-This will get the repository cloned on the Pi machine without installting any packages or dependencies.
+This will get the repository cloned on the Pi machine without installing any packages or dependencies.

 ### Python Package Options